ISUgenomics/geospatialworkbook/RasterVisionTutorialSeries/Raster_Vision_Part_2.md

 # 1. Overview of Deep Learning for Imagery Concepts

 #### What is a Neural Network
 A neural network is essentially a complicated mathematical function that receives inputs, such as images, and outputs predictions, such as image classification.
 A neural network has very many, often millions of parameters that control its functionality.
 You can think of each parameter as a dial, and the process of training a model involves iteratively adjusting the dials to improve the model's performance.
 Each iteration of the model training process involves passing data through the model, observing the model's accuracy, applying slight adjustments to the parameters to improve model performance, and repeating.
 If you are interested in learning more about the inner workings of neural networks, you can find more information [here](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).
 For this tutorial, we do not need an in depth understanding of the inner workings of a neural network, since we are not building and training a neural network from scratch.
-Raster Vision allows us to use a pre-defined model structure, which allows us to benefit from transfer learning.</br>
+Raster Vision allows us to use a pre-defined model structure, which allows us to benefit from transfer learning.<br>

 #### Process of training a neural network:
 - Acquire a fully-labeled dataset.